exonum/exonum-doc/src/architecture/services.md

 with the blockchain.
 During deployment, the service creates an initial service configuration and initializes its persistent storage.

+!!! note
-**Notice.** As of Exonum 0.1, services may be deployed only during the blockchain initialization (i.e., before the blockchain network starts creating any blocks).
+    As of Exonum 0.1, services may be deployed only during the blockchain initialization (i.e., before the blockchain network starts creating any blocks).
     In the future releases, services will be able to be deployed dynamically as shared libraries.

 ### Initialization